Buy Now, Pay Later (BNPL): What it is and how it works

 Explore more from Capital One

-The cost is spread over several installments, typically in fixed amounts once a month or twice a week until the balance is paid in full.
+That means you don’t pay the full cost of the purchase up front.
+Instead, you make fixed payments toward the purchase until the balance is paid in full.
 For example, you might be able to buy a pair of shoes costing $100 by paying $25 each month for four months.

 How does Buy Now, Pay Later work?

-Select BNPL.
+1. Select BNPL.
 Choose a BNPL payment option at checkout, if it’s available.
+Participating retailers usually offer them via payment platforms like Affirm, Klarna and Afterpay.

-Apply.
-The CFPB says you need to provide personal information, including your name, email address, phone number and date of birth.
+2. Apply.
+The Consumer Financial Protection Bureau (CFPB) says you need to provide personal information, including your name, email address, phone number and date of birth.
 You also must have a debit card, credit card or bank account for payments.

 What happens after I buy using BNPL?